 An unused cold frame and wooden workbench were recycled and given a new life as a small shelter for ducks.
 This idea may spark an idea for how you can recycle unused items into a functional and attractive house for your flock.

-These free duck house plans will inspire you and provide a detailed tutorial so you can take recycled parts from different items and create a cohesive-looking structure for your flock.
+These free duck house plans by bepasgarden will inspire you and provide a detailed tutorial so you can take recycled parts from different items and create a cohesive-looking structure for your flock.
 This good-looking structure is great for use in a suburban backyard or anywhere else that an attractive fowl house is needed.
-Detail Instructions at bepasgarden

 20- DIY Duck House with Deck and Pool